 In Case of Problems

-If, during the simulation you run into any problems, lose internet connectivity, or your browser crashes, just click on the same direct link you received and will be taken back to the session if still running.
+If, during the simulation you run into any problems, lose internet connectivity, or your browser crashes, just click on the same direct link you received and will be taken back to the session if it is still running.

 Alternatively, go to app.pcs.ai, log in again and you’ll see the simulator and a “Join” button next to it.
 Click that to return to your session.

-If you need to Start a new session for whatever reason, you’ll need to start over because your assessment score is calculated within a single session.
+If you need to start a new session for whatever reason, you’ll need to start over because your assessment score is calculated within a single session.